 A Detailed Discussion of Event-Driven vs. Process-Based Servers

-LiteSpeed Web Server and Apache are built upon different architecture.
+LiteSpeed Web Server and Apache are built upon different architectures.
 Apache comes from an older breed of servers using process-based architecture.
 This means that Apache starts a new process (or thread) to handle every connection it gets.
 If you get more connections, Apache makes more processes.
 If a connection requires PHP, Apache starts up PHP inside its process.
 This is fine (and conceptually very simple), until you start getting more than a few connections.
 Starting a new process creates considerable overhead for the CPU.
 Thus, if you get more connections, your CPU (and memory) usage increases exponentially.
 That is when your server's load begins to rise and users on your site decide it's not worth it to wait for your pages.

 The solution to this is event-driven architecture.
 Event-driven architecture means LiteSpeed Web Server handles all the connections it gets with one (or a few) processes.
 This one process stays open and handles all events that pop up — new requests coming in and new dynamic responses ready to go out.
 LiteSpeed Web Server concerns itself not with creating new processes to handle every aspect of every connection, but with reacting to events that occur.

 For static content (like images, CSS, html), the advantage is obvious: instead of consuming the overhead required for a new process for each request, LSWS's one process just handles the requests as they come in.
 This is much faster and consumes much less CPU and memory than Apache.
 For web applications (like PHP) and database processes (like My SQL), the interaction is a little more complex: LSWS fields requests and sends them along to external processes that create responses.
-LSWS does not wait around for these dynamic responses, but instead gets to work fielding more requests (requests static content which it retrieves and requests for dynamic content which it forwards on) while the initial requests are getting processed.
+LSWS does not wait around for these dynamic responses, but instead gets to work fielding more requests (requests for static content, which it retrieves, and requests for dynamic content, which it forwards on) while the initial requests are getting processed.
 When a response is ready, LSWS gets a callback (a new event to react to) and knows to send that response back to the requesting client.
 In addition, LSAPI, LiteSpeed's server API, keeps control over the number of processes that get created for web applications, reusing processes instead of creating new processes, further increasing CPU and memory efficiency.